HullLab/AutoMorph/README.md

 Focus will move the original segmented files to z.stacks/ and (if run sucessfully) the final images can be found in focused/.

-Focus can all be run with the following flags:
+Focus can be run with the following optional flags:

 -v, --verbose : increases the verbosity of focus, in particular it will print the zerene.log to the screen as ZereneStacker runs